 Category: “Good”.
 Since You Asked… Hardly a day goes by when a new member on a Facebook group asks, “What’s a good WWII ruleset?”
-And so without his giving any more parameters than “good”, some of us will mention a name… often also without any guidance as to why or how we like it.
-Yet,… Continue reading WWII rules
+And so without his giving any more parameters than “good”, some of us will respond with just a name… often also without any guidance as to why we like it and… Continue reading WWII rules

 The primary author, Greg Novak, makes a good case for Tunis as a good campaign series of games with his booklet as a: “framework for allowing players to run a series of low density CD games which are linked together.
 The Race to Tunis allows players to do that at an interesting time point in… Continue reading Race For Tunis

 Two free e-books on terrain.
 A. I made an e-book on making Flexible wargame terrain for Civil War battles — although the same concepts can be used for World War II and other eras.
 Click MakingWargameTerrainEbook,_small for a free eBook (725kbs) or instead click for larger version MakingWargameTerrainEbook (print-ready version 6mbs in size).
 The purpose… Continue reading Free e-Books on Terrain

 Wargame Campaign of Normandy Over 7 years, I drew in Adobe Illustrator (10) full color maps of 91 miles of Normandy bridgehead area including the Cotentin Peninsula.
 This is from the tip of Cap de la Hague on the west coast of Cotentin to Caen and Troarn on the east edge of the beachhead area…… Continue reading D-Day Hex Map Series